 According to the National Institute of Mental Health, it’s estimated that about 16 million adults or 7% of the U.S. population over the age of 18 suffer from major depression.
 However, many individuals suffering from depression are not diagnosed because friends and family members are unaware of the symptoms of a depressive disorder.
-This, in turn, can lead to serious consequences, such as the complete inability of an individual to function normally, or even more dire end results such as suicide.
+This, in turn, can lead to serious consequences, such as the complete inability of an individual to function normally, or even more dire end results like suicide.

 What are the symptoms of depression?